JosephYostos/Container-image-signature-and-verification/README.md

 ./manifest/one-node-kubeadm.sh
 ```

+## Cosign

-2- Install cosign
+1- Install cosign
-This script will install go 1.19, then install cosign and generate a key with password `C0S!gN`.
-To change the password edit the COSIGN_PASSWORD in the shell script.
+This script will install Cosign and generate a key with password `C0S!gN`.
+To change the password, edit the COSIGN_PASSWORD in the shell script.

 ```bash
 source ./manifest/cosign.sh
 ```
+Note: Make sure to run the script using source command to successfully add the `COSIGN_PASSWORD` variable to the env.

-3- Login to your container registry using your own cerdientials.
+2- Login to your container registry using your own credentials.
-I this example I used docker hub so I will use `docker login` command
+In this example, I used docker hub, so I will use the `docker login` command.

 ```bash
 docker login
 ```

-4- upload image to your registry.
+3- upload the image to your registry.
-For the demo purpose, I will download two different images and will tag it, then push it to my registry. feel free to create or choose any other image.
+For the demo purpose, I will download two different images, tag them, and then push them to my registry.
+Feel free to create or choose any other image.

 ```bash
 docker pull alpine